Astro A40 + Mixamp Pro Review

 The Astro A40 headset can currently be purchased from a number of online retailers including the official Astro website.
 But if you fancy grabbing a copy from your local retailer then you can head down to your local GameStop in North America and get yourself a pair.
 I also recommend that you check out the official refurb store on eBay for great deals with international shipping ready to go.

-If you know anything about Mac computing, the inability to add hardware is one main advantage that the PC community keeps using as ammunition in “the unspoken war” for computer dominance.
-Macs don’t have sound cards in the conventional manner.
+The inability to add hardware is one main advantage that the PC community keeps using as ammunition in “the unspoken war” for computer dominance.
+Macs don’t have sound cards in a conventional manner.
 The only support you can use for dynamic audio is through the mini optical port built into the headphone jack.
 Most people probably don’t even know it’s there.
-But if you get what is known as a miniplug optical cord and plug it into your headphone jack on your iMac, you can get an optical signal from your Mac (that’s fancy way of saying surround sound).
+But if you get what is known as a miniplug optical cord and plug it into your headphone jack on your iMac, you can get an optical signal from your Mac (that’s a fancy way of saying surround sound).
 I wasn’t even aware of this myself until I plugged in the headphones and pondered, “um.. how?”.
-Realizing there is no standard optical port, I had to check their website for Mac setup instructions which led to a Google search to figure it all out.
+Realizing there is no standard optical port, I had to check their website for instructions which led to a Google search to figure it all out.

 - Great sound from the muffs and mic

 - Mixamp provides great control

 - Beautifull design for headset and packaging

 - Poor Mac advertising